I-am-PUID-0/DUMB_docs/docs/services/core/riven-backend.md

 # Riven Backend Configuration

 The **Riven Backend** is the core component responsible for data handling, automation, API integrations, and scraping within the Riven ecosystem.
-Proper configuration ensures seamless integration with services like Overseerr, Plex, and Trakt.
+Proper configuration ensures seamless integration with services like Seerr, Plex, and Trakt.

 ## Configuration Settings in `dumb_config.json`